Gas prices inch up for Memorial Day but still cheapest in 17 years

 That doesn't always work for stations with an eager competitor nearby.
 The higher-priced station may have to lower prices and accept a smaller profit margin just to keep customers.

-While Minnesota has a low price minimum that stations can’t go below, it’s often warehouse clubs such as Costco and Sam’s Club that keep prices hovering as close to the floor as possible.
+While Minnesota has a low price minimum, it's often warehouse clubs such as Costco and Sam's Club that keep prices hovering as close to the floor as possible.

 "Costco keeps their gas prices low to entice customers into their main store where they make more margin," De Haan said.